Up or out: Diplomacy

 The United States Foreign Service has used an up-or-out system since 1980.
 The American Foreign Service Association, the professional organization for foreign service officers, has criticized the system on the grounds that it penalizes otherwise-dedicated officers who do not wish to enter Senior Foreign Service.

 Academia

 Tenure-track professors in the United States are usually subject to an up-or-out system.
 Newly hired professors, most often with the rank of assistant professor, must impress their department with their accomplishments to be awarded tenure, usually but not always combined with promotion to associate professor.
 Those not awarded tenure within a fixed time may be terminated.
 This first promotion may be required for tenure and further promotions are neither guaranteed nor necessary.

+Sports

+The world of sports is well known to practice up or out significantly.

+Minor league baseball rarely has players stay at one level in minor league hierarchy for longer than two years.
+There are specific and hard limits as to how many players can be on a roster of a minor league team at a each level for multiple seasons.
+Even though AA and AAA are unlimited, players are still likely to be cut if they don't move to a major league roster within three years.
+95% of the minor league players are cut who do not make it to the major leagues, which not a very long time frame in the minors.
+Minor league baseball is up-or-out to the extreme, which is stressful for the players.

+Though other leagues may have developmental leagues, like MLS has MLS next pro, NBA has the G-league, and NHL has the AHL and ECHL, those leagues function more as a reserve team to their main team rather than a farm system, so they are not as much up or out, but the players are let go quicker from those leagues than the main teams.

 Discussion

 Despite widespread use in certain industries, a 1988 textbook by Michael Jensen noted that the system's effects on productivity have not been studied in depth.